 A co-founder of the coastal cities policy think tank Urban Ocean Lab, Dr. Johnson co-authored the Blue New Deal.
 This plan was released during Senator Elizabeth Warren's 2020 presidential campaign and would prioritize restoring America's ocean habitats and rebuilding coastal economies and communities impacted by warming oceans, pollution, and overfishing.
 Dr. Johnson's even discussed being a climate justice advocate with Billie Eilish.

 But it's her current role as the co-host of Gimlet Media's podcast How To Save A Planet where Ayana's passion for climate change education and collective empowerment really shines.
 Episode subjects range from agriculture's greenhouse gas emissions to the history of wildfires and land management.
 Listeners' questions often take center stage.
 Think: Is the carbon footprint a helpful tool for measuring our individual action against climate change?
 Are electric cars really that much better for the environment?
-Does recycling actually make a difference?
+Does recycling make a difference?
 No environmental justice-shaped stone is left unturned.

 Dr. Johnson, with the help of great guests including farmers, activists, and researchers, reframes these ongoing debates in a way that's refreshingly accessible.
 Listeners not only learn about topics left out of their science textbooks, but they gain a better understanding of how climate science terms and theories manifest in our day-to-day lives.
 She also covers what we may experience at our local level to big-picture changes in our regional and global ecologies as well as our economic and political systems.

 Through Dr. Johnson's solutions-focused approach, the scary unknowns that tend to paralyze our discussions around climate change—and make us feel like none of our actions even matter—feel a little less scary.
-Dr. Johnson's intention, throughout this show and through all of her work, really, is not to shame people for not doing enough or fear-monger without offering a course of action.
+Dr. Johnson's intention, throughout this show and through all of her work is not to shame people for not doing enough or fear-monger without offering a course of action.
 Instead, she engages with everyone, regardless of how much they know and their proximity to the climate movement, to build a better foundation of our environmental understanding, to challenge misinformation, and to inspire us to make change together.

 The stories collected in the anthology All We Can Save: Truth, Courage, and Solutions For The Climate Crisis, which Dr. Johnson co-edited alongside Dr. Katharine Wilkinson, are urgent reading.
 Especially in this perpetual era of environmental calamity wherever we look.
 Poems about the Anthropocene share pages with stories of climate migration, Indigenous resistance, stories of communities of color fighting against systems of environmental racism, and motherhood during the climate crisis.

 The collection uplifts just as much as it educates.
-Flip through each chapter and you'll find terms defined, statistics and insights marked for your attention, offering accessible entry points into looming threats and ongoing struggles that oftentimes feel beyond our comprehension.
+Flip through each chapter and you'll find terms defined, statistics, and insights marked for your attention, offering accessible entry points into looming threats and ongoing struggles that oftentimes feel beyond our comprehension.

 In her chapter on mental health and the climate crisis, climate adaptation researcher Susanne C. Moser notes how "climate grief" has sprung up in many of us.
 Scholars define this as an attempt to process the traumatic effects of living on a changing planet marred by overwhelming impacts of natural disasters, and forced migration and displacement.
 But both Moser and Johnson call for resilience as opposed to giving into the fear.
 As Moser writes, "Burnt-out people are less effective people.
 Burnt-out people can become sick people...Burnt-out people aren't equipped to serve a burning planet."